locaweb/leela-docs/intro/archnut.rst

  Architecture in a nutshell
 ============================

-Leela in a nutshell is a toolbox that allows you to analyze and monitor real time events.
+Leela is a software that allows you to analyze stored data and monitor real time events.

-The main abstraction is the event, which is a key-value pair that the system stores and allows you to retrieve and monitor using a very rich set of protocols.
+Unsurprisingly, the main abstraction is the event.
+That is a key-value structure with a timestamp associated that the system allows you to store, retrieve and manipulate.

-Examples of usage including graphing the cpu usage from the past of a set of machines, or monitoring memory consumption and triggering alerts when it hits a given threshold.
+Examples of usage includes graphing the cpu usage of the past week, or monitoring memory consumption using moving average, possibly taking some action when this values hits above a certain threshold.

 .. image:: https://docs.google.com/drawings/pub?id=10lnt1ADTlG0WNhYBEDBBKTnCwn3n7fVBzpNgyhN8XNA&w=960&h=720
    :height: 720px